FOREX-Dollar rallies on rate differentials, policy forecasts

 "Broadly, the drivers for euro/dollar lower remain two things," said Richard Cochinos, head of Americas G10 FX strategy at Citi in New York.
 "One, the impact of QE (quantitative easing) on the rate differentials and respective rates markets, so you do have capital outflows through the fixed income channel.
 But then you do also have tail-risk on Greece and it remains quite serious the closer you get to the end of April."

 Greece made a 450 million euros payment to the International Monetary Fund.
 Athens, shut out of international capital markets, forecasts running out of cash in weeks unless it can agree with the European Union on economic reforms.
-(Additional reporting by John Geddie and Patrick Graham in London; Editing by Peter Galloway, Paul Simao and Andrew Hay)
+(Additional reporting by John Geddie and Patrick Graham in London; Editing by Peter Galloway and Paul Simao)

 更多 瑞士市场报道